Knoph1/Omni-Legacy/README.md

 ---

 ## License
+*Developed with care by **Knoph O. Ayieko** – Official Web Developer of Omni-Legacy Ltd.*
-This project is **proprietary** and owned by Omni-Legacy Ltd.
+> This project is **proprietary software** and is the exclusive property of **Omni-Legacy Ltd.**
+Unauthorized use, distribution or modification of this code is strictly prohibited.
-© 2025 Omni-Legacy Ltd. All Rights Reserved.
+© 2025 Omni-Legacy Ltd. – All Rights Reserved.